adilayman/gamez/README.md

 }
 ```

-* To add it to the game you have to call `MyGame::entities.add(MyCharacter)`
+To add it to your game, you have to call `MyGame::entities.add(MyCharacter)`

-By default, the game entity comes without a gesture detector.
+By default, a game entity comes without a gesture detector.
 If you want to add a gesture, you have to implement the corresponding interface.

 ```dart
 class MyCharacter extends GameEntity implements TapDetector {